mikhama/async-race-api/README.md

 **Update Winner**
 ----
-Updates attributes of specified winner.
+Updates attributes of the specified winner.

 <details>